codophobia/codophobia.github.io/_posts/2019-05-09-paginating-results-of-a-django-form-post-request.md

 So, cookies were made to maintain a state between client and server.
 Do keep in mind that cookie is an insecure way of storing information in the sense that anyone having access to your computer can see the contents of the cookie.

-In our case, what we can do is to store the post request fileds in a cookie.
+In our case, what we can do is to store the post request fields in a cookie.
 When the post form is submitted, you can send the 20 results and also set the cookie on the client side which contains the post request fields.
 Let's see how you can do this with code.

 ```python